Multiscale Simulations of Complex Systems by Learning their Effective Dynamics: Methods

 \subsection{Permutation Invariance}

-Physical systems may satisfy specific properties like energy conservation, translation invariance, permutation invariance, etc. In order to build data-driven models that accurately reproduce the statistical behavior of such systems, these properties should ideally be embedded in the model.
-Translation invariance is taken into account in the design of the convolution operator in Convolutional neural networks (CNNs) developed to process images~\cite{lecun2015deep}.
-Other type of properties like energy conservation and physical symmetries are discussed in~\cite{mattheakis2019physical}.
-In this section, we describe how we can ensure permutation invariance to model the dynamics of particles of the same kind.
+Physical systems may satisfy specific properties like energy conservation, translation invariance, permutation invariance, etc. In order to build data-driven models that accurately reproduce the statistical behavior of such systems, these properties should be embedded in the model.
+In this section, the dynamics of particles of the same kind are modeled with a permutation invariance layer.
 This is useful in simulations of molecules, i.e. molecular dynamics, where the state of the system is described by a configuration of particles, and any permutation of these particles corresponds to the same configuration.
-Permutation invariance is handled here with a sum decomposition of a feature space~\cite{vinyals2015order}.
+Permutation invariance is handled here with a sum decomposition of a feature space.
 The exact procedure is depicted in~\Cref{fig:permInvLayer}.